 Instructions

-- Add the sliced pork belly to the marinade and massage the meat well to ensure even coating.
-Transfer everything to a sealed container or resealable bag.
-Let the meat marinate in the refrigerator for 4-8 hours, occasionally turning to ensure even absorption.
-Avoid marinating longer as the acids can make the meat too soft.
+- Place your sliced pork belly in the marinade and gently massage the meat to coat evenly.
+Transfer everything to a container or zip-lock bag.
+Let it marinate in the refrigerator for 4-8 hours, turning occasionally.
+Don't marinate longer than 8 hours as the meat can become mushy.

-- When ready to cook, remove the meat from the refrigerator 30 minutes before grilling to let it come to room temperature.
-Reserve about 1 cup of the marinade for basting.
+- Take the meat out of the refrigerator 30 minutes before cooking.
+Set aside 1 cup of the marinade for basting.
 Heat your grill to medium-high heat (375°F/190°C).
-While waiting, combine the reserved marinade with oyster sauce and oil in a small pan, then bring to a boil for 3-5 minutes until slightly reduced.
-This will be your pamahid (basting sauce).
+While the grill heats up, boil the reserved marinade with oyster sauce and oil in a small pan for 3-5 minutes until slightly thickened.
+This is your basting sauce.

-- Oil your grill grates well to prevent sticking.
-Place the marinated pork belly pieces on the hot grill and cook for 2-3 minutes on each side until nice grill marks appear.
-Once the meat starts to lose its pink color, begin basting with your reduced marinade mixture.
-Continue grilling for another 4-5 minutes per side, basting occasionally, until the pork is cooked through and reaches an internal temperature of 160°F (70°C).
+- Oil your grill grates well.
+Place the marinated pork belly on the hot grill and cook for 2-3 minutes on each side until you see nice grill marks.
+When the meat starts losing its pink color, begin brushing it with your basting sauce.
+Keep grilling for another 4-5 minutes per side, occasionally basting, until the pork is fully cooked and reaches 160°F inside.

-- Transfer the inihaw na liempo to a clean plate and let it rest for 5 minutes – this step is important to keep the meat juicy.
-While waiting, prepare your sawsawan (dipping sauce) by combining suka (vinegar), minced garlic, chopped sibuyas (onions), chopped siling labuyo, salt, and pepper in a small bowl.
+- Transfer the grilled pork to a plate and let it rest for 5 minutes to keep the juices in.
+While waiting, make your dipping sauce by mixing vinegar, minced garlic, chopped onions, chopped chilies, salt, and pepper in a small bowl.

-- Slice the meat against the grain into serving pieces and arrange on a banana leaf-lined platter.
-Serve immediately with the spiced vinegar dipping sauce and hot steamed rice.
-For best results, enjoy while the meat is still mainit-init (hot) and the fat is still slightly crispy.
+- Cut the meat into serving pieces and arrange on a platter lined with banana leaves.
+Serve hot with your spiced vinegar dipping sauce and steaming white rice.

 Tips from Lola's Kitchen